Philadelphia GREASE TRAP SERVICES

 When experts like Philadelphia Grease Trap Services perform grease trap cleaning and pumping, the job is straightforward and simple.
 Because we have all the necessary equipment and training required, grease trap cleaning can be completed in a matter of hours.
 Teaming up with a company like ours also puts your mind at ease because we always follow the local regulations of grease disposal, so you are never at risk of penalties.

-Although grease trap cleaning is not a job for restaurant owners and their employees, it is good for them to know how it is done.
+Although grease trap cleaning is not a job for restaurant owners and their employees, it is good for them to know how it is done and how to maintain them properly.
 There are two main procedures followed in grease trap cleaning.

 11. What causes the foul smell in my grease trap?